nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/CarManager/README.md

 	"CarTests" - here you should place all code testing the "Car" and its functionality.

 Your job now is to write unit tests on the provided project and its functionality.
 You should test exactly every part of the code inside the "Car" class:

+	You should test all the constructors
+	You should test all properties (getters and setters) You should test all the methods and validations inside the class